HackTestes/NVML-GPU-Control/README.md

 #### Linux (systemd)

-This section will show how to install a global (system wide) systemd service in Ubuntu and enable it, so very time the computer starts the control will resume their work.
+This section will show how to install a global (system wide) systemd service in Ubuntu and enable it, so every time the computer starts the control will resume their work.

 ##### Systemd service

 1. Take a look at the systemd service at `linux_config/unofficial-gpu-nvml-control.service`.
 Change the GPU name and the settings to the desired configuration (Note: you can use the UUID as well).

-1. Copy the unit file into `/etc/systemd/system/` (needs root)
+2. Copy the unit file into `/etc/systemd/system/` (needs root)
 ```
 sudo cp ./linux_config/unofficial-gpu-nvml-control.service /etc/systemd/system/
 ```

-1. Enable the service (needs root)
+3. Enable the service (needs root)
 ```
 sudo systemctl enable unofficial-gpu-nvml-control.service
 ```

-1. Start the service (needs root)
+4. Start the service (needs root)
 ```
 sudo systemctl start unofficial-gpu-nvml-control.service
 ```

-1. Troubleshoot if needed (get the stdout from the service)
+5. Troubleshoot if needed (get the stdout from the service)
 ```
 sudo journalctl -u unofficial-gpu-nvml-control.service
 ```